carsonyl/pypac/docs/user_guide.rst

 :class:`MalformedPacError <pypac.parser.MalformedPacError>`
    PyPAC failed to parse a file that claims to be a PAC.

-:class:`PyimportError <pypac.parser.PyimportError>`
-   A PAC file contains the ``pyimport`` keyword specific to Js2Py.
-   This represents a serious security issue.

-:class:`PacComplexityError <pypac.parser.PacComplexityError>`
-   PAC file is large enough that it couldn't be parsed under the current recursion limit.
-   The recursion limit can be raised using :ref:`sys.setrecursionlimit`, or the ``recursion_limit`` keyword on the :class:`PACSession` constructor.
-   **Note:** It's possible for this exception to not be raised successfully.

 :class:`ProxyConfigExhaustedError <pypac.resolver.ProxyConfigExhaustedError>`
    All proxy servers for the given URL have been marked as failed, and the PAC file did not specify a final instruction to go ``DIRECT``.